 Shaping a new culture and practice for conservation

 While we come from different backgrounds, land connects us all.
 North Carolinians from all walks of life should help shape conservation efforts.
 We should all shape how to protect the water we drink, the land where our food grows, the open spaces where we play, the sites that hold our history and the neighborhoods we call home.

-Although more than 30% of North Carolinians identify as a person of color, the conservation sector remains overwhelmingly white.
+Although nearly 40% of North Carolinians identify as a person of color, the conservation sector remains overwhelmingly white.
 This lack of racial diversity and cultural inclusion makes it nearly impossible to confront the complex challenges facing North Carolina’s communities.
 For these reasons, CTNC emphasizes an explicit racial equity lens in all our projects, programs and support to other organizations.
 We commit ourselves, as an organization that seeks to be of and for all people, to delivering our work and developing partnerships in ways that help heal the wounds inflicted by racism.

 CTNC has centered discussions and work related to racial equity, diversity and inclusion in conservation for 20 years.
 We bring a unique and specific conservation lens to racial equity.
 We understand the racialized history of conservation and the challenges and opportunities conservation organizations face in advancing equity within their organizations and work - because we have lived them too.